ww-tech/primrose/README_DAG_CONFIG.md

 ```

 ## Next
-Read more about the metadata featues of Configurations: [Configuration Metadata](README_METADATA.md)
+Read more about the metadata features of Configurations: [Configuration Metadata](README_METADATA.md)